2sic/2sxc-docs/2sxc Docs Generator/js-code/2sxc-api/2sxc.md

 var sxc3 = $2sxc(domNodeInsideTheModule42); // another call, will also used cached controller
 ```

-### Metadata Needed by $2sxc to Work
+### Environment and Context Data Needed by $2sxc to Work

-The $2sxc object needs a few pieces of information to work properly, which are stored in a JSON in the HTML.
+The $2sxc object needs a few pieces of information to work properly, which are usually stored in two locations:

+1. In a page-header Meta tag with the Id `_jsApi`
+1. In JSON in the HTML where the Module start

 So the Module-DIV-Tag is actually enhanced with additional pieces of information.
 This structure is open and easy to read, but the structure can change from time to time,
 so don't read/rely on that JSON, use the $2sxc to access any information.

-There are even situations where additional metadata in inserted into the HTML rendered by your template.
+There are even situations where additional context data in inserted into the HTML rendered by your template.
 This has to do with inner-content (see next section) and the same "don't rely on the JSON" applies.

 ### Module-Instances and Content-Blocks